I've Turned My Life Into Content and Lost Myself

 Dear Lost in Your Own Feed,

-Here's the truth beneath the algorithm: You haven't lost yourself.
-You've just buried her under layers of marketable wisdom and filtered light.
+Here's some truth beneath the algorithm: you haven't lost yourself, you've just buried her under layers of marketable wisdom and filtered light.

 She's still there – the woman who genuinely wanted to help others find peace.
 She's the one writing to me now, the one who can still recognize the hollow echo in her own carefully crafted words.
 She's the one brave enough to name the emptiness where purpose used to live.

 I want you to know this isn't unique to you.
 The commodification of inner life affects everyone who turns wisdom into content, healing into products, awakening into aesthetic.
-It's the particular wound of our time – this pressure to package and perform even our most sacred transformations.
+It's a particular wound of our time – this pressure to package and perform even our most personal transformations.

-Try this: Create a small, sacred pocket of your life that will never become content.
-A practice, a relationship, a creative expression that belongs only to you.
-No documentation.
-No audience.
-No metrics.
+A possible place to start: Create a small pocket of your life that will never become content; a practice, a relationship, a creative expression that belongs only to you.
+No documentation, no audience, no metrics.
 Just the raw, unfiltered experience of being human, with all its mess and magic.
+Already have one of those?
+Create another, and another until it feels like an act of resistance.

-Notice how it feels to engage with life without the reflexive question of "how will this translate to my platform?"
-Notice the relief in your body when you step outside the performance, even temporarily.
+Notice what comes up within you and how it feels to engage with life without the reflexive question of "how will this translate to my platform?"
+Notice how it feels in your body when you step outside the performance, even temporarily.

 Then, bring that same quality of attention to your work.
 What parts still light you up, independent of how they're received?
 What wisdom do you genuinely need to hear right now?
 Share that – not from your persona but from your humanity.

-This isn't about dramatic exits or public declarations.
-It's about quiet reclamation.
+This isn't about dramatic exits or public declarations, it's about quiet reclamation.
 It's about remembering that you are not a brand.
-You are a wild, uncategorizable human whose worth has nothing to do with your follow count or your last viral post.
+You are a wild, uncategorizable human whose worth has nothing to do with your follower count or your last viral post.

-The path back to yourself won't be perfect or photogenic.
+Regardless of what path you end up traveling, the journey back to yourself most likely won't be perfect or photogenic.
 It rarely is.
-But it's the only journey that matters.
+But allowing it to be unashamedly messy is itself part of the healing.

 Your feed is not your life.
 Your metrics are not your worth.
 Your brand is not your soul.

-The real you is waiting, beneath the noise, beyond the numbers.
-She remembers what freedom tastes like.
-And she's stronger than you think.
+The real you is waiting, beneath the noise, and beyond the numbers.
+She remembers what freedom tastes like, and she's stronger than you think.

 The wild in me recognizes the wild in you,